Angular Trifecta (40): Rooftop Jangle

 After all, the male had laid down his weapon and the females were unarmed.

 Each was dressed professionally with Mexico in his aforementioned suit, Corinna wearing a figure-hugging cocktail dress, and Jocelin donning a pantsuit of her own which honestly left no curves to the imagination either with its tight fit.
-Through a bit of fashion design, their ensembles all seemed to coordinate nicely via the obvious brand, stitching, and thread choice, but the elegance included a lesser known functionality in presentation of being unassuming.
-Clothing made Humans behave in certain, distinct ways which wound up giving away the purpose of their vocation as well as an indication of their threat level.
-These wore dress shoes and high heels rather than combat boots, and were little more than hostages for the taking.
+Through a bit of fashion design, their ensembles all seemed to coordinate nicely via the obvious brand, stitching, and thread choice, but the elegance included a lesser-known functionality in the presentation of being unassuming.
+Clothing made Humans behave in certain, distinct ways that wound up giving away the purpose of their vocation as well as an indication of their threat level.
+These wore dress shoes and high heels rather than combat boots and were little more than hostages for the taking.

 And if that was what the invaders believed, then they were right as far as Mexico was concerned.
 His LUNC was just for show.
 But that was only because he never did his own work.

 Baited from out the precept of an assumed superiority in this instance, the invisible airship (which continued to make traversing the rooftop sluggishly difficult for Mexico and his intendants beneath the windy push from its powerful thrusters that wilted the air along the ripple of their focused flames) revealed a side area of itself as a ramp door pushed downward at the behest of hydraulic plungers.
 This was still not enough data to be able to describe the type of ship however, but the Carriveaua troops (that emerged from the vessel’s innards and leaped more than thirty feet to the roof) gave away the now obvious origin.
 It seemed to be incapable of landing on the platform like the much smaller shuttle, so this functional limitation also gave an indication about the potential size.